Banging Toolbox

 Many inexpensive brands–and even most heavy-duty models–simply run at one speed, which limits your options considerably.

-What’s it like to use a good-quality bench grinder?
+What’s it like to use a high-quality bench grinder?

 Fast speeds aren’t usually an issue for heavy-duty jobs for which you will probably want your grinder going at full bore the entire time.